EV charger installation burning smell

 When should I call an electrician for an EV charger issue?

-You should always call a licensed and qualified electrician if you experience any issues with your EV charger, such as a burning smell, sparks, or the circuit breaker tripping.
-Attempting to troubleshoot or repair the issue yourself can be extremely dangerous.
+You should always call a licensed and qualified electrician if you experience any issues with your EV charger installation, including a burning smell.
+Electrical work should never be attempted by a homeowner, as it can be extremely dangerous and may violate local codes.

 Connect with certified professionals in your area